krieven/W3View/api-doc.md

-# Compo.JS API
+# W3View API

-## API of Compo
+## API of W3View
-Compo is the constructor function, instance of compo can be created by calling of
+W3View is the constructor function, instance of w3view can be created by calling of

-	var compo = new Compo();
+	var w3view = new W3View();

-Each Compo instance contains two methods
+Each W3View instance contains two methods
 * parse
 * create

-## API of Compo.JS components
+## API of W3View components
-Each Compo.JS component is instance of HTMLElement and extends it API by
+Each W3View component is instance of HTMLElement and extends it API by

 ### Properties:
 *ref* - table of references, - elements in the component tree, marked by **ref** attribute can be accessed from constructor via this.ref[value_of_ref_attribute].
 Only ref's, defined in the current component definition are accesible.

-*factory* - instance of Compo, that is created this component instance.
+*factory* - instance of W3View, that is created this component instance.

 ### Lifecicle methods:
 It is recomended to use lifecicle methods